thomasarsenault/squash/README.md

 # squash

-A PWA made with Vue + Bun + Supabase that I've been building for things to make my life easier.
+A PWA made with TypeScript Vue + Bun + Supabase that I've been building for things to make my life easier.
 It started as just a way to get more comfortable with Vue and try out Bun and Supabase, but now I use it every day.
 Simple apps built just for me :)

 So far I've got;
 - Weather